IRS Urges Travelers Requiring Passports to Pay Their Back Taxes or Enter into Payment Agreements; People Owing $51,000 or More Covered

 This month, the IRS will begin implementation of new procedures affecting individuals with “seriously delinquent tax debts.”
 These new procedures implement provisions of the Fixing America’s Surface Transportation (FAST) Act, signed into law in December 2015.
-The FAST Act requires the IRS to notify the State Department of taxpayers the IRS has certified as owing a seriously delinquent tax debt.
+The FAST Act requires the IRS to notify the State Department of taxpayers the IRS has certified as owing seriously delinquent tax debt.
 See Notice 2018-1.
-The FAST Act also requires the State Department to deny their passport application or deny renewal of their passport.
+The FAST Act also requires the State Department to deny their passport application or deny the renewal of their passport.
 In some cases, the State Department may revoke their passport.

-Taxpayers affected by this law are those with a seriously delinquent tax debt.
-A taxpayer with a seriously delinquent tax debt is generally someone who owes the IRS more than $51,000 in back taxes, penalties and interest for which the IRS has filed a Notice of Federal Tax Lien and the period to challenge it has expired or the IRS has issued a levy.
+Taxpayers affected by this law are those with seriously delinquent tax debt.
+A taxpayer with seriously delinquent tax debt is generally someone who owes the IRS more than $51,000 in back taxes, penalties and interest for which the IRS has filed a Notice of Federal Tax Lien and the period to challenge it has expired or the IRS has issued a levy.

 There are several ways taxpayers can avoid having the IRS notify the State Department of their seriously delinquent tax debt.
 They include the following:

 - Paying the tax debt in full

 - Paying the tax debt timely under an approved installment agreement,

 - Paying the tax debt timely under an accepted offer in compromise,